infernalstudios/Infernal-Expansion-Redux/README.md

 Currently, only a basic implementation of the Glowstone Canyon has been readded, alongside numerous building blocks and a handful of generation features in other biomes, but it works well!

-In the future, we want to readd almost all the mobs from previous versions of IE too.
-However, we're limited on programmers with the time and experience required to pull this off in a way that we'd find satisfying.
-If you're someone with those skills, please reach out to us on our Discord!

 If you find any bugs, let us know in the issue tracker!